ticky/jessicastokes.net/posts/2015-11-06-coming-out-as-trans.md

 ---
-layout: post
+layout: post.html
 title: "How I came out to my parents as a trans woman"
-date:   2015-11-06 11:30:00 +1100
+published_date: 2015-11-06 11:30:00 +1100
-categories: meta identity personal trans transgender
+categories:
+  - meta
+  - identity
+  - personal
+  - trans
+  - transgender
 ---

 It occurred to me recently that I never shared the letter I sent to my parents when I came out.
 I'm going to post it here in the hopes that it's useful to other trans people.